Click here to get this post in PDF

 Specific Threats

 The nature of your business may affect what kind of attacks you’re prone to.
-A cyber security audit will help you determine if there are any specific threats you need to implement particular security measures against.
+For example, if you are in Colorado and looking for IT Security in Denver, you can search online for companies offering a cyber security audit that will help you determine if there are any specific threats you need to implement particular security measures against.

 Your Current Security